Magnetic phase transition in coherently coupled Bose gases in optical lattices: Para-/Ferro-Magnetic Phase Transition

-Let us better characterize the FM transition in the MI regime by changing $J_\Omega$, as reported in the top panel of Fig.~\ref{PTvsJO}.
+Let us better characterize the FM transition in the MI regime by changing $J_\Omega$, as reported in the top panel of Fig.~\ref{PTvsJO}, which shows the DMRG results.
 As described above in the Mott phase for $J_\Omega\rightarrow0$ the system is equivalent to the XXZ model, which gives the FM transition at $U_{ab}/U=1$.
 For $J_\Omega\neq 0$ the transition is shifted to larger values of $U_{ab}/U$.
 One can obtain an approximation to the critical condition by noticing that Hamiltonian Eq.~(\ref{eq:XXZ}) can be rewritten as a Heisenberg exchange term, $\sum \vec{S}_i\cdot \vec{S}_{i+1}$, plus an ITF term.
-Neglecting the effect of the Heisenberg term (valid for $U_{ab}>U$), the phase transition is driven by the ITF and it takes place at $t(\Delta-1)=4 J_\Omega$.
+Neglecting the effect of the Heisenberg term (valid for $U_{ab}>U$), the phase transition is driven by the ITF and it takes place at

 The accuracy of this expression with respect to the numerical solution of Hamiltonian Eq.~(\ref{EqHam}) is shown in the bottom panel of Fig.~\ref{PTvsJO}, where it is seen to be very good for a range of values of $J_\Omega$.
+Moreover in the inset of Fig.~\ref{PTvsJO} it is possible to notice that the critical exponent $\beta=1/8$ of ITF is in good agreement with our numerical data.
 Such results justify the use of the spin model to address the magnetic properties of Bose gases in optical lattices also for not too small values of $J/U$.